aerogear/modern-appdev-workshop/README.md

 ```
 ?
 Do you want to include a example model?
 No
 ?
 Choose your database PostgreSQL
+?
+Do you want to generate client-side queries?
+Yes
 ```

 Graphback project will generate new project for you based on template that was prepared for this workshop